aws-samples/amazon-neptune-samples/README.md

 * [Blog Post: Analyze Amazon Neptune Graphs Using Amazon Sagemaker Jupyter Notebooks](https://aws.amazon.com/blogs/database/analyze-amazon-neptune-graphs-using-amazon-sagemaker-jupyter-notebooks/)
 * [Blog Post: Let Me Graph that for You - Part 1 - Air Routes](https://aws.amazon.com/blogs/database/let-me-graph-that-for-you-part-1-air-routes/)

+### Writing to Amazon Neptune from Amazon Kinesis Data Streams
+This [example](gremlin/stream-2-neptune/) demonstrates using an Amazon Kinesis Data Stream and AWS Lambda to issue batch writes to Amazon Neptune.
+The code samples use the Gremlin API, but it can be readily adapted for RDF graphs as well.

+### ETL Process for Transforming and Loading Data Into Amazon Neptune
+The following [lab](gremlin/etl-from-relational-model) uses the open [IMDB dataset](https://www.imdb.com/interfaces/).
+This is a small subset of the full IMDB.com application.
+With this dataset, we want to develop an application that allows for us to find whether or not an actor or actress is no more than [six degrees separated from the actor Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
+In this example, AWS Glue and Amazon Athena are used to discover and transform the relational model used by IMDB into a graph model that can be loaded into Amazon Neptune.
+This pattern can be used to transform other relational models into graph models for similar purposes.

 ### Gremlin

 #### Collaborative Filtering